Read a short summary of the rules around exclusion, including the governing board's responsibilities.

 Statutory guidance on exclusions

 All maintained schools, academies, alternative provision academies, and pupil referral units (PRUs) must have regard to statutory guidance on exclusion from the Department for Education (DfE).

 The requirements apply to all pupils, including those above and below compulsory school age.

 Authorising and recording exclusions

 Pupils can be excluded permanently, or suspended for one or more fixed periods up to a maximum of 45 days per academic year.
 Only the headteacher or acting headteacher of a school can authorise exclusions.

-A pupil should only be excluded when they have breached the school’s behaviour policy seriously or persistently, and where allowing them to remain in school would seriously harm the education or welfare of the pupil or others in
+A pupil should only be permanently excluded when they've breached the school’s behaviour policy seriously or persistently, and where allowing them to remain in